calvinmetcalf/projections-in-web-browsers-are-terrible-and-you-should-be-ashamed-of-yourself/body.md

 a *datum* which are reference points to measure from on the sphere

-a *coordinate* system with units and and starting points
+a *coordinate* reference system with units and and starting points

 if it's projected